San Estanislao: Immigration to San Estanislao

 Around 1880, San Estanislao became home to immigrants both from other parts of Paraguay and from Europe, especially from Germany and Italy.
 The influence of the Italian immigrants, in particular, can still be seen today in various buildings in Italian styles and the last names of some of the oldest Santaniana families.

 Decades later, around 1920, Santaní also received immigrants from Lebanon.
 After arriving at Itacurubí del Rosario, some of the new arrivals made their way to Santaní.
 Other countries that sent relatively large numbers of immigrants to the city were France, Portugal, Brazil and Spain.

+Climate

+Caazapá has a humid subtropical climate (Köppen: Cfa), close to a tropical monsoon climate (Köppen: Am) with hot summers and warm winters.

 Economy

 After 1870, during the postwar period, Santaní and the surrounding countryside were sustained mostly through agriculture and forestry.
 Tobacco was the major crop, and its production and packaging for export were a main contributor of jobs.

 Today the primary economic activity continues to be agriculture, especially cotton, mandioca, soy and sesame.
 Beef and milk production, forestry, commerce, and regional services (medical treatment, banking, and construction) also contribute to the city's economy.